se-edu/se-book/codeQuality/introduction/basic/text.md

 >
 > -- Martin Golding

 **<trigger for="pop:production-code">Production code</trigger> needs to be of high quality**.
-While there are many aspects to code quality such as security, efficiency, performance, etc., **one of the most important aspects of code quality is _readability_**, i.e. how easy it is to read/understand the code.
+Given how the world is becoming increasingly dependent of software, poor quality code is something we cannot afford to tolerate.

 <popover id="pop:production-code" title=":mag: Production Code" placement="top">
   <div slot="content">